 Employers are required to continue employee's employer-provided health insurance during leave, however, employees may be asked to pay for this coverage.
 Employees returning from leave are entitled to their former position or a position with comparable duties, hours and pay.
 Employees are also entitled to the same benefits and seniority given before leave.

-Effective January 1, 2018, all private employees, working either full or part-time, and have worked 26 or more consecutive weeks for a covered employee are eligible for leave.
+In New York, all private employees, working either full or part time, and have worked 26 or more consecutive weeks for a covered employee are eligible for leave.

 The maximum leave allowed per every 52 weeks will be increased over a period of four years starting January 1, 2018.
-The maximum leave period begins at 8 weeks and increases to 12 weeks by January 1, 2021.
-The benefit amount will be 50% of an employee’s average weekly wages or 50% of the state average weekly wage as of January 1, 2018.
+As of now, the maximum leave period is 10 weeks, which will increase to 12 weeks by January 1, 2021.
+The benefit amount will be 55% of an employee’s average weekly wages or 55% of the state average weekly wage of $1357.11.